-.
-(P5)
+XD3,2XD5,4X1XC3,2XC5,4⇔XD3,2XC3,2XD5,4XC5,4X1⇔X3X2X5X4X1⇔X1X2X3X4X5 (P5)

-Given a vector (on the left) with components ordered as defined in [Mixed-Mode Order], first those components is permuted so as to group the mixed-mode pairs and block of single-ended components (see , next vector).
-Then, vector is represented as a result of STD-to-MM transformation by way of (P1) applied to respectively grouped vector.
-Finally, the single-ended vector is permuted so as to get the components in properly ordered.
+Given a vector Xmm (on the left) with components ordered as defined in [Mixed-Mode Order], first those components are permuted so as to group the mixed-mode pairs and block of single-ended components (see Xmm_blk, next vector).
+Then, vector Xmm_blk is represented as a result of standard-to-mixed-mode transformation by way of (P1) applied to respectively grouped vector Xstd_blk.
+Finally, the single-ended vector is permuted so as to get the components in Xstd properly ordered.

-Note that two permutations (with mixed-mode and standard-mode components) are independent and therefore require two permutation matrices, and respectively.
+Note that two permutations (with mixed-mode and standard-mode components) are independent and therefore require two permutation matrices, Pstd and Pmm respectively.
 The chain of transformations in (P5), if seen from right to left becomes:

-(P6)
+Xstd_blk=PstdXstd (P6)

-(P7)
+Xmm_blk=TXXstd_blk (P7)

-(P8)
+Xmm=PmmXmm_blk (P8)

 For example, the matrices used in (P5) are:

-, , .
+Pstd=0010001000000010001010000, TX=TX2000TX2000E1, Pmm=1000000100000010100000010

 From (P6-P8):

-(P9)
+Xmm=(PmmTXPstd)Xstd (P9)

-.
-(P10)
+Xstd=(PstdtTX-1Pmmt)Xmm (P10)

 For each type of data (S-, Y-, or Z-parameters) a certain type of input and output vectors has been defined.
 Assume that X is an input vector (a, V, or I respectively) and U is an output vector (respectively, b, I, or V).
 Then, similar to (P9) and (P10) relationships exist for the output vector:

-(P11)
+Umm=(PmmTUPstd)Ustd (P11)

-.
-(P12)
+Ustd=(PstdtTU-1Pmmt)Umm (P12)

 Note, that permutation matrices are the same (since the components in the input/output vectors shall be identically ordered) but the block-wise transformation matrix could be different.
-As follows from (P3), (P4), in case of Y- or Z-parameters using different elementary transformation blocks for voltage and current vectors is necessary.
+As follows from (P3) and (P4), in case of Y- or Z-parameters, using different elementary transformation blocks for voltage and current vectors is necessary.
 However, in all cases the transformation matrices used in (P9-P12) obey the relations:

-(P13)
+TUt=TX-1 (P13)

-(P14)
+TXt=TU-1 (P14)

-In addition to general type input and output vectors (general for S/Y/Z cases), general transformation matrices, and may be defined (where F stands for S, Y, or Z):
+In addition to general type input and output vectors (general for S/Y/Z cases), general transformation matrices, Fstd and Fmm may be defined (where F stands for S, Y, or Z):

-(P15)
+Ustd=FstdXstd (P15)

-.
-(P16)
+Umm=FmmXmm (P16)

-By substituting (P9), (P11) into (P16):
+By substituting (P9) and (P11) into (P16):

-(P17)
+Fstd=(PstdtTU-1Pmmt)Fmm(PmmTXPstd) (P17)

-.
-(P18)
+Fmm=(PmmTUPstd)Fmm(PstdtTX-1Pmmt) (P18)

 (P17) shows how the mixed-mode matrix, arbitrarily ordered, possibly with single-ended terms, is converted directly into properly ordered single-ended form.
 (P18) shows the reverse transformation.

-Note that because of (P13) and (P14) the side matrices in (P17) and (P18) enclosed in parenthesis are mutually transposed: , .
+Note that because of (P13) and (P14) the side matrices in (P17) and (P18) enclosed in parenthesis are mutually transposed: PstdtTU-1Pmmt=(PmmTXPstd)t, PmmTUPstd=(PstdtTX-1Pmmt)t.
 The property is related to the fact that transformations (P17) and (P18) shall preserve matrix symmetry.
 For example, if the standard-mode matrix is symmetric, so should be the mixed-mode matrix, regardless of the permutations and the parameter type.

 Example A-1:

-If the vectors shown in (P5) correspond to incident and reflected waves, and the data consists of S-parameters then the elementary transformation blocks are those of (P2), and therefore:
+If the vectors shown in (P5) correspond to incident and reflected waves, and the data consists of S-parameters, then the elementary transformation blocks are those of (P2), and therefore:

-.
+TX=γ-γ000γγ00000γ-γ000γγ000001

 Combining this matrix with permutation matrices shown above, (P15) reduces to:

-.
+Sstd=00100-γ00γ0γ00γ00-γ00γ0γ00γSmm0-γγ00000-γγ100000γγ00000γγ

 Example A-2: